Home

 Identity Theft Protection Companies - Preventing Identity Fraud!

-identity-theft-protection (2008-11-09) Identity Theft Protection Companies can help with Fraud Alerts and Security Freezes:
+Identity Theft Protection Companies can help with Fraud Alerts & Security Freezes:

-Fraud Alerts - After activating fraud alerts, when potential creditors check your credit, they'll be notified to thoroughly check your identity to ensure that no one is using your information without your consent.
+After activating fraud alerts, when potential creditors check your credit, they'll be notified to thoroughly check your identity to ensure that no one is using your information without your consent.
 This won't affect your ability to get credit, but provides some extra protection.
-You typically need to set these alerts with each of the credit bureaus (or using other identity theft protection companies).
+You typically need to set these alerts with each of the credit bureaus (or using other identity theft protection companies that set the alerts on your behalf).
 See the table below for details.

 Security Freeze - When placed on your credit file, no credit account can be opened without removing the freeze.
 So keep in mind that you won't be able to obtain instant credit, or spontaneously open a new account or buy a car without previously taking off the freeze from your file.
-This could be a good thing!
+I personally use this approach, and it literally takes me a few minutes to temporarily remove the freeze when I'm buying a car or getting another type of loan.
+A minor inconvenience that gives me tremendous peace of mind year round!

 Credit Bureau Equifax Experian TransUnion